aoskarih/Vibrations-with-AIMS/README.md

 #### Files

 To run AIMS we need different script depending on the folder.
-For the relaxations `run_relax.sh` is used.
+For the "*relaxations*" folder `run_relax.sh` is used.
 This is optional and it is used only for conveniency.
 For states in folder "*vibrations*" `get_vibrations_occ.py` is used if state must force occupation and `get_vibrations.py` if not.
 In folder "*restart_files*" only `get_vibrations.py` is used.